 Freshwater is drinkable water consumed by animals and living organisms.
 The availability of this water is decreasing by the day due to factors such as overpopulation, urbanization, improper sewage treatment etc. Out of the 3% fresh water that is available on the earth, 0.3% water is found in lakes, rivers, swamps etc., the rest of the water is frozen in ice caps and glaciers.
 However, ocean water is subjected to the hydrological cycle to undergo certain processes to make water consumable for various needs.

 Water is a colourless, tasteless and odourless liquid.
-Chemically, water consists of 2 molecules of hydrogen and one molecule of oxygen, it’s chemical formula is and has a covalent bond, the molecular weight of water is 18 grams or 1 mole of water.
+Chemically, water consists of 2 molecules of hydrogen and one molecule of oxygen and has a covalent bond, the molecular weight of water is 18 grams or 1 mole of water.